Dallas Fort Worth International Airport

 Dallas Fort Worth International Airport is the primary international airport serving the Dallas–Fort Worth metroplex and the North Texas region, in the U.S. state of Texas.
+It is located approximately 16 mi northwest of Downtown Dallas and 20 mi northeast of Downtown Fort Worth.

 It is the largest hub for American Airlines, which is headquartered near the airport, and is the third-busiest airport in the world by aircraft movements and the second-busiest airport in the world by passenger traffic in 2022 and 2023, according to the Airports Council International.
 As of 2025, it is the eighth-busiest international gateway in the United States and the busiest international gateway in Texas.
-The hub that American Airlines operates at DFW is the second-largest single airline hub in the world and the United States, behind Delta Air Lines's hub in Atlanta.
+The hub that American Airlines operates at DFW is the second-largest single airline hub in the world, behind only Delta Air Lines' hub in Atlanta.

 Located roughly halfway between the major cities of Dallas and Fort Worth, DFW spreads across portions of Dallas and Tarrant counties and includes portions of the cities of Grapevine, Irving, Euless, and Coppell.
-Covering 17207 acre, DFW is the second-largest airport by land area in the United States after Denver International Airport.
+Owning 17207 acre, DFW is the second-largest airport by land area in the United States after Denver International Airport.
 It has its own post office ZIP Code, 75261, and United States Postal Service city designation ("DFW Airport, TX"), as well as its own police, fire protection, and emergency medical services.

 DFW Airport has service to 269 destinations (196 domestic, 73 international) from 29 passenger airlines.
 As of April 2023, DFW Airport has service to more nonstop destinations than any other airport in North America.
 It is also the largest carbon neutral airport in the world and the first in North America to achieve this status.